divinoschaeffer/Automatic-loop-collapsing/README.md

 <!-- Title -->
 <div align="center">

-# Automatic-loop-collapsing
+# Trahrhe Collapse - Automatic Collapsing of Non Rectangular Loops

-A tool to collapse loops in C code automatically using Ehrhart polynomials and the polyhedral model.
+A tool to collapse loops in C, C++, C# and Java code automatically using Ehrhart polynomials and the polyhedral model.

 </div>